Solid deuterium surface degradation at ultracold neutron sources: Experimental observations

-In order to assess the impact on the solid D$_2$ by pulsing, we show in Fig.~\ref{pressure-PSI} the pressure above the solid D$_2$ and the temperature at the outside rim of the vessel lid for a period of continuous pulse operation.
+In order to assess the impact on the sD$_2$ of beam pulsing, we show in Fig.~\ref{pressure-PSI} the pressure above the sD$_2$ and the temperature at the outside rim of the vessel lid for a period of continuous pulse operation.
 Both sensors show a steep increase in pressure and temperature during the proton beam pulse and a relaxation afterwards towards the equilibrium value.

-The MCNP-X simulation~\cite{Becker2015} is also used to simulate the energy deposition in the relevant source materials~\cite{Talanov2017}.
-Fig.~\ref{PSI-energy-density} shows the energy density (MeV/cm$^3$) per proton on target deposited in the top 1\,cm of the solid D$_2$ bulk.
-The total of $\gamma$-ray and neutron heating for an 8\,s pulse of 2.2\,mA results in an energy deposition of about 0.1\,J/cm$^3$ in the solid D$_2$ in that layer.
+MCNP-X is also used to simulate the energy deposition in the relevant source materials~\cite{Talanov2017}.
+Fig.~\ref{PSI-energy-density} shows the energy density (MeV/cm$^3$) per proton on target deposited in the top 1\,cm of the sD$_2$ bulk.
+The total of $\gamma$-ray and neutron heating for an 8\,s pulse of 2.2\,mA results in an energy deposition of about 0.1\,J/cm$^3$ in the sD$_2$ in that layer.
 The asymmetry is caused by the asymmetry in the neutron flux reflecting the proton beam direction (origination at -z).
-A higher power deposition occurs in the aluminum material of the vessel, which shows up as the colored outside ring.
+Higher power deposition occurs in the aluminum material of the vessel, which shows up as the colored outside ring.

-The UCN intensity at PSI in Fig.~\ref{yield-decline-LANL-PSI}-bottom, shows that periods of deterioration over 1 day are followed by a short period without beam, where conditioning is done.
+The UCN intensity at PSI, plotted in Fig.~\ref{yield-decline-LANL-PSI}-bottom, shows that periods of deterioration over 1 day are followed by a short period without beam, where conditioning is done.
 This results in a reliable full recovery of the output intensity.
 The conditioning procedure consists of two components: Part 1: Reducing the standard He coolant flow to a minimum value.
 The flow is not completely stopped in order to prevent instabilities in the cooling circuit when returning to regular cooling conditions.
 Part 2: Switching on the lid heaters located on the moderator vessel as shown in Fig.~\ref{moderator-vessel}.
 Inner and outer lid heaters are turned on to a power of 7.5\,W each.

-Both steps together cause a temperature increase of the D$_2$ surface region to 10-12\,K as derived from the vapor pressure.
+These steps together cause a temperature increase of the D$_2$ surface region to 10-12\,K as derived from the vapor pressure.
 After about 60\,min the cooling power is gradually restored over 30 minutes to regular conditions.
 Finally both heaters are switched off.
 It is important to note that only the combination of cooling flow reduction and lid heating ensures the full recovery of the UCN yield.